 Can we use cameras and videos at Baptism?

-Cameras and videos are allowed, discrete and respectful use is requested during any Mass.
+Cameras and videos are allowed, discrete and respectful use is requested during any Sacrament.
 However, the people taking photographs are asked to be courteous and not obscure the view of others.